thewoolleyman/railsci/README.markdown

 RAILS CI
 ========
 http://github.com/thewoolleyman/railsci - Chad Woolley - thewoolleyman@gmail.com
 Continuous Integration for the Ruby on Rails framework itself - http://ci.rubyonrails.org.
+Contains:

-Contains a script to run an standard Rails CI Instance on EC2, and another script to build an updated or customized Rails CI AMI Image on EC2.
+* run\_rails\_ci\_instance: a script to run an standard Rails CI Instance on EC2
+* create\_ami: a script to build an updated or customized Rails CI AMI Image on EC2.
 Uses AMIBUILDER - http://github.com/thewoolleyman/amibuilder - to build the AMI
+* install\_rails\_ci: a script to build a Rails CI instance under Ubuntu on a local box or Virtual Machine

 Running the standard Rails CI instance
 ======================================